Adversarial validation as Big Pharma re-enters the CNS pipeline.

 The CGRP-migraine class (Nurtec, Qulipta, Ubrelvy, Aimovig, Emgality, Ajovy) is consolidating into reimbursement reality; the psychedelic-adjacent biotechs (Compass, atai, MindMed, GH Research) are forcing the FDA to draw speculative-evidence boundaries; the anti-CD20 MS class (Ocrevus, Kesimpta) and the SOD1-ALS programs (Qalsody) are rewriting rare-neuro economics.
 Provenance, source method, and confidence on every signal.
 No hallucination tolerance for ministry-scale procurement.

-Built from a focused ingest of PubMed + ClinicalTrials.gov + SEC EDGAR + FDA queries scoped to neurology / CNS / neurodegenerative terminology, then filtered post-process to drop drug-name false positives where the trial wasn't actually for a neurological indication.
-1,119 raw signals → 654 high-confidence retained (58.4% retention).
+Built from a focused ingest of PubMed, ClinicalTrials.gov, SEC EDGAR, and FDA queries scoped to neurology, CNS, and neurodegenerative terminology, then post-process filtered against drug-name false positives where the trial was not a neurological indication.
+Most CNS intelligence products do not tell you what they filtered out or why.
+We publish the retention methodology.
+1,119 raw signals, 654 high-confidence retained, 58.4% retention rate.

 Peer-reviewed CNS literature: amyloid & tau biology, alpha-synuclein, CGRP mechanism, anti-CD20 MS outcomes, psychedelic-assisted therapy trials, neuroinflammation.